skowronski-cloud/HomeOps/README.md

 - `terragrunt.hcl` - Terragrunt entrypoint to a single environment
 - `HomeOpsTerraformRoot` - root Terraform module
   - `NetCore` - submodule for handling core network configuration like ISP connection, LAN IPs, users etc.
-  - `NetWiFi` - submodule for handling Wi-Fi configuration including CAPsMAN
+  - `NetWiFiCAPsMAN` - submodule for handling Wi-Fi configuration including CAPsMAN
-  - `NetClients` - submodule for deploying DHCP server leases (this one is going to be used most often)
+  - `NetClients` - submodule for deploying DHCP server leases (this one is going to be used most often) - TBD

 ## Infrastructure architecture